Blendify/blender-manual/blender_docs/manual/render/freestyle/parameter_editor/line_style/geometry.rst

 The *Perlin Noise 1D* modifier adds one-dimensional Perlin noise to the stroke.
-The curvilinear abscissa (value between 0 and 1 determined by a points position relative to the first and last point of a stroke) as the input to the noise function.
+The curvilinear abscissa (value between 0 and 1 determined by a point's position relative to the first and last point of a stroke) as the input to the noise function.

 This means that this modifier will give an identical result for two strokes with the same length and sampling interval.